Starting the Pill for the First Time

 What happens before you start the pill?

-Starting the contraceptive pill begins with a short clinical consultation.
+Starting the contraceptive pill for the first time begins with a short clinical consultation.
 You do not need to see a GP.
 Through the NHS Pharmacy Contraception Service, a pharmacist can assess you, recommend a pill, and supply it directly.

-Your pharmacist asks about your medical history, current medications, whether you smoke, your BMI, and any conditions that might affect suitability.
-For the combined pill, you need a recent blood pressure reading.
+During the consultation, your pharmacist asks about your medical history, current medications, whether you smoke, your BMI, and whether you have any conditions that might affect which pill is suitable.
+For the combined pill, you also need a recent blood pressure reading (taken within the last 12 months).
 For the mini pill, a blood pressure check is not usually required.

 Which pill will you get?